 Salvadoran Trans-identified Intersex Human Rights Activist Nicole Santamaria and Whitman-Walker Health Supervising Attorney Cori Alonso-Yoder with The Atlantic’s Scott Stossel at #AtlanticLGBT | Photos by Kristoffer Tripplaar

-According to Andrew Sullivan, the LGBT movement is a acn artificial construct.
+According to Andrew Sullivan, the LGBT movement is an artificial construct.
 Gay women and men share no common ground save for our common romantic interests in the same sex, he says, and more than that, the LGBT civil rights movement has become an industry.
 With leaders who have made a career at fighting LGBT oppression, and who make six figures and upwards doing so, Sullivan says this “paradox of progress” means that in order to sustain an LGBT community, the community must keep itself oppressed.

 Sullivan’s words were spoken shortly after a dire plea from Nicole Santamaria, a transgender-identified intersex woman from El Savlador, who is living in Washington, D.C. as an emergency refugee after a friend of hers was murdered and she was left, battered and, she says, for all intents and purposes dead.